invalio19/rct2-fleecer/README.md

 # RCT2 Fleecer

 RCT2 Fleecer is a small web app to help manage the ride ticket prices in pay-per-ride scenarios for the games RollerCoaster Tycoon 2, RollerCoaster Tycoon Classic and OpenRCT2.
 Given a ride's type and ratings, it will calculate the maximum price that guests will pay for that ride.
-Build up a list of rides and see at a glance how much the rides in your park are worth.
+Build up a list of rides and see at a glance how much the rides in your park are worth!

 ## Features